-A histogram is a graphical representation of the frequency distribution of discrete or continuous data.
-It is similar to a vertical bar graph.
+A histogram is a graphical chart that shows the frequency distribution of discrete or continuous data.
+Histograms may look very similar to vertical bar graphs but they’re different.
 However, Histograms are used to show distributions of data while bar charts are used to compare data.
 A histogram, unlike a bar chart, shows no gaps between the bars.

-A histogram is the best chart you can use to illustrate the frequency distribution of your numerical data.
-In Excel, you can create a histogram using the Data Analysis ToolPak or a built-in histogram chart.
+A histogram chart in Excel is primarily used for plotting the frequency distribution of a data set.
+In Excel, you can create a histogram using the Data Analysis ToolPak or using a built-in histogram chart.
 Now, let’s see how to create a Histogram in Excel.

 Installing the Data Analysis Tool Pack